 What is the SNP policy on the Minimum Wage and Living Wage?

 But we must go further if we are to ensure all workers receive a fair day’s pay for a fair day’s work.
-That’s why we support payment of the real Living wage, which ensures people’s basic wage continue to meets the real cost of living.
-We will back a transition over the next parliamentary term towards payment of the real Living wage as a new minimum legal requirement to all adults above the age of 18, creating a new single adult rate.
+That’s why we support payment of the real Living wage, which ensures people’s basic wage continues to meet the real cost of living.
+We back a transition towards payment of the real Living wage as a new minimum legal requirement to all adults above the age of 18, creating a new single adult rate.

 We believe that the rate paid to 16 to 18 year olds and apprentices should increase in line with changes to the rate of the real Living Wage.
-We will call for the UK government to task the Low Pay Commission to deliver this national pay rise, and to put in place appropriate support for employers.
+The UK government should task the Low Pay Commission to deliver this national pay rise, and put in place appropriate support for employers.